donzo33/Donzify/Donzify/README.md

 npm install/npm start in file:Donzify

-Don't forget to download first the AuthDonzify and set up your api key
+Don't forget to  set up your api key on AuthDonzify

 V0.1